yardstick17/knowledge-graph-on-research-paper/README.md

 ### DeepKE: A Deep Learning Based Knowledge Extraction Toolkit for Knowledge Graph Construction
 https://github.com/zjunlp/DeepKE
-Powerful algorithms but for relation extraction but limited access to English language pre-trained model.
+A great collection of NLP related tasks like relation extraction.
+The downside is limited access to English language pre-trained model.
+They do provide ways to train your model on custom datasets.
+It can be handy.

 #### RSMAN:Relation-Specific Attentions over Entity Mentions for Enhanced Document-Level Relation Extraction